 - number of people who have already bought that same product

 - product reviews from media to boost social proof

 - customer service commitments

-- Use trust seals, supplier logos, certifications of quality etc. as proof of authenticity and to give them more peace of mind, and as a pre-assurance of a secure check-out.
+- Use trust seals, supplier logos, certifications of quality, etc. as proof of authenticity and give them more peace of mind, and as a pre-assurance of a secure check-out.

-- Clearly show the money saved or the benefits for products on sale or that have offers.
+- Clearly show the money saved or the benefits for products on sale or that have been offered.

 - Enable live chat to make the page user-friendly and enhance customer experience.
-FAQs are useful but live-chat has a far better chance of retaining visitors on the page.
+FAQs are useful but the live chat has a far better chance of retaining visitors to the page.

 - Make it easy for customers to use social networking links like share, like, and pin to get the word around.